miguel-ot/seahorse-deposit-pool/README.md

 ## Steps

 1. Start a new Seahorse project in the [Solana playground](https://beta.solpg.io/).
-2. Copy the Seahorse code of the corresponding file.
+2. Copy the Seahorse code of the file `programs_py/seahorsedepositpool.py` of this repository.
 3. Build code.
 4. Deploy.